informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 The Terminal program can be launched graphically or with a text-based command both on Windows and Mac.

 ### Graphically on Windows
-In Windows, we can launch the Terminal graphically from the start Menu or by typing terminal in the search box on the task bar, then clicking on the terminal icon as shown below:
+In Windows, we can launch the Terminal graphically by typing terminal in the search box on the task bar, then clicking on the terminal icon as shown below:

 ![terminal-app-windows](img/launch-terminal-graphically-windows.png "How to launch terminal on Windows")